Constitution of Lebanon: Changes and amendments

 In 1927, the Senate, originally a part of a bi-cameral legislative body along with the Chamber of Deputies, was abolished.

-Just before Lebanon would gain full independence from France, a verbal agreement was made between the Christian President, Bechara al-Khouri, and the Muslim prime minister, Riad al-Solh.
+Just before Lebanon would gain full independence from France, a verbal agreement was made between the Christian president, Bechara al-Khouri, and the Muslim prime minister, Riad al-Solh.
 This is known as the 1943 National Pact.
 This agreement determined that the Muslims would stop their push for unity with Syria and the Christians would give up their “western tutelage” as well as bringing about an end to the French Mandate.
 As well the ratio of representation in parliament was formalized in the constitution to be 6:5, Christian to Muslim soon after.

 In 1947, representation in the government was given to Shi'ite Muslims in the form of the seat of Speaker of Parliament.
-This position is notably weaker than the other two positions of the Troika, made up of the president, prime minister, and Speaker of Parliament, with a two-year term in comparison to the six-year terms of the pesident and prime minister.
+This position is notably weaker than the other two positions of the Troika, made up of the president, prime minister, and Speaker of Parliament, with a two-year term in comparison to the six-year terms of the president and prime minister.

 The most recent major amendments to the Constitution was for the Charter of Lebanese National Reconciliation (Ta'if Accord), in October 1989 that was signed into law on the 21st September 1990.
 This brought an end to the Lebanese Civil War that began in 1975.
 The Ta'if Accord introduced multiple changes to the constitution, including shifting the ratio of religious representation from a 6:5 Christian majority to 1:1 and a reduction in the powers of the president.
 The Ta'if Accords also shifted the centers of power within the government, with Lebanon being run by the Troika, a group of three who act as the executive branch.
 The Troika consists of a Maronite Christian president, a Sunni Muslim prime minister, and a Shi’ite Muslim Speaker of Parliament.